wwylele/3ds-save-tool/disa/README.md

 ## General Rule
  - All fields are little-endian
+ - " :thinking: " is put next to unfinished/unconfirmed thing

 ## Overview of a Save file
 A save file consists of the following components